GarageBand: Updates

 On March 7, 2012, Apple updated GarageBand to 1.2, adding support for the third-generation iPad.
 It introduced the new Smart Strings instrument, a string orchestra of 1st and 2nd violins, violas, celli, and bass, capable of playing notes legato, staccato, and pizzicato.
 Additionally, it added synthesizers to the Smart Keyboard and Smart Bass instruments.
-It also added a note editor which allows users to fine-tune note placement and length and the ability to upload songs to Facebook, YouTube and SoundCloud, as well as the ability to upload projects to iCloud.
-It also included Jam Session, a feature that enables up to 4 iPhones, iPod Touches, and/or iPads with GarageBand installed to play simultaneously.
+It also added a note editor that allows users to fine-tune note placement and length and the ability to upload songs to Facebook, YouTube and SoundCloud, as well as the ability to upload projects to iCloud.
+It also included Jam Session, a feature that enables up to four iPhones, iPod Touches, and/or iPads with GarageBand installed to play simultaneously.

 On May 1, 2012, GarageBand was updated to 1.2.1, providing minor bug fixes and stability improvements.

 Alongside the new iOS 6, Apple updated GarageBand to 1.3 on September 19, 2012.
 The update added the ability to import music from one's music library, ringtone creation, the ability to use the app in the background, and minor bug fixes.

 GarageBand was updated to 1.4 on March 20, 2013.
 The update added support for Audiobus, the ability to remove grid snapping, and minor bug fixes.

 GarageBand received an overhaul of design coinciding with the reveal of the iPad Air on October 22, 2013.
 GarageBand 2.0 features a new design to match iOS 7, an extended number of tracks per song, and new functions in the Sampler instrument.

 In January 2016, version 2.1 was released in which GarageBand received a new Live Loops layout that lets users create and perform music by triggering loops and adding effects in real-time.
 Other features in the update included the ability to add a virtual Drummer, increased maximum number of tracks up to 32, the ability to edit volume automation curves and the addition of basic EQ and compressor plug-ins.
 Amplifiers for bass guitars were also added.
 Third-party instrument apps could now be used inside GarageBand via Audio Unit Extensions.

 In January 2017, version 2.2 was released with a number of new features including the Alchemy Synth previously only available in Logic Pro.
 Audio Unit Extension compatibility was updated to also allow third-party effects apps to be used.

 A new Sound Library was added in November 2017 which allows users to download additional free instruments and loops released as part of Sound Packs that are added to the app over time.
 A new Beat Sequencer for creating drum beats was also added in this update.

 MIDI support was added in update 2.3.6 in September 2018.

 In July 2021, GarageBand released multiple new Sound Packs with loops and instruments from many producers such as Boys Noize, as well as two Remix Sessions from Dua Lipa and Lady Gaga that allow users to remix their songs.

-In August 2022, GarageBand released 2 Remix Sessions from Seventeen and Katy Perry.
+In August 2022, GarageBand released two Remix Sessions from Seventeen and Katy Perry.

 In December 2022, GarageBand released a Remix Session from Zedd.